-If any future clinical trials of our potential drug candidates fail to demonstrate safety and efficacy to the satisfaction of the FDA or similar regulatory authorities outside the United States or do not otherwise produce positive results, or are put on clinical holds imposed by the FDA or similar regulatory authorities outside the United States, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our potential drug candidates.
+Clinical trials of our drug candidates have in the past been put on clinical holds by, and failed to demonstrate safety and efficacy to the satisfaction of, the FDA, and if any future clinical trials of our drug candidates are put on clinical holds by, or fail to demonstrate safety and efficacy to the satisfaction of, the FDA, the EMA, or similar regulatory authorities outside the United States, or do not otherwise produce positive results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our drug candidates.

-Before obtaining regulatory approvals for the commercial sale of any of our potential drug candidates, we must demonstrate through lengthy, complex and expensive preclinical studies and clinical trials that our potential drug candidates are both safe and effective for use in each target indication.
+Before obtaining regulatory approvals for the commercial sale of any of our drug candidates, we must demonstrate through lengthy, complex and expensive preclinical studies and clinical trials that our drug candidates are both safe and effective for use in each target indication.
 Each drug candidate must demonstrate an adequate risk versus benefit profile in its intended patient population and for its intended use.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-The results of preclinical studies of our potential drug candidates may not be predictive of the results of early-stage or later-stage clinical trials, and results of early clinical trials of our potential drug candidates may not be predictive of the results of later-stage clinical trials.
+Clinical trials of our drug candidates have in the past been put on clinical holds imposed by, and failed to demonstrate safety and efficacy to the satisfaction of, the FDA, the EMA, or similar regulatory authorities outside of the United States.
+For example, on January 25, 2022, the FDA placed a full clinical hold on the IND for atuzaginstat (COR388), one of our assets that has since been out-licensed.
+On March 8, 2023, the FDA placed a partial clinical hold on the IND for EryDex related to extractables and leachables of new components used in the EryKit.
+The FDA subsequently lifted the partial clinical hold on September 23, 2023.
+The FDA may place additional clinical holds on our current or currently contemplated clinical programs or otherwise limit our ability to proceed with other clinical programs in our pipeline.
+Additionally, the results of preclinical studies of our drug candidates may not be predictive of the results of early-stage or later-stage clinical trials, and results of early clinical trials of our drug candidates may not be predictive of the results of later-stage clinical trials.
+For example, the Phase 3 ATTeST study conducted by EryDel failed to meet its primary endpoint.
 The results of clinical trials in one set of patients or disease indications may not be predictive of those obtained in another.
 In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same drug candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
 Drug candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
 This is particularly true in degenerative diseases, where failure rates historically have been higher than in many other disease areas.
 Most drug candidates that begin clinical trials are never approved by regulatory authorities for commercialization.